 We take men along in prisons and disciple and teach them along with inmates and officers that Christ must be formed in us to follow Jesus in successful ministry under Him:

-- Material things are not of great importance in God’s Kingdom; relationships are.
-Jesus even grew up in the extreme poverty of the Galileans so that the Judean people despised them.
-But so our Lord was better able to minister to the poor as He was poor, just like most Africans today living in clay or wood-stick huts.
+• Material things are not of great importance in God’s Kingdom; relationships are.
 The Spanish Nobleman Ignatius de Loyola understood and practiced this extremely well.

-Westerners can bring soap, toothbrushes and cheep candy into the prisons of Africa, and do some preaching, but they cannot teach Africa what they don’t live anymore; transformed ex-prisoners however will change the world for Christ.
+Westerners can bring soap, toothbrushes and candy into the prisons of Africa and do some preaching, but they cannot teach Africa what they don’t live anymore; transformed ex-prisoners however will change the world for Christ.

 Can we still become like Jesus?
 Not on our own, but we can ask God to do it in and for us; He loves to honor such a prayer.